To create something from nothing is one of the greatest feelings, ... It’s heaven.

 We often define GAN as a minimax game which G wants to minimize V while D wants to maximize it.

-Once both objective functions are defined, they are learned jointly by the alternating gradient descent.
-We fix the generator model’s parameters and perform a single iteration of gradient descent on the discriminator using the real and the generated images.
+Once both objective functions are defined, they are learned jointly by the alternating gradient descent algorithm.
+We fix the generator model’s parameters and perform a single iteration of gradient ascend on the discriminator using the real and the generated images.
 Then we switch sides.
 Fix the discriminator and train the generator for another single iteration.
-We train both networks in alternating steps until the generator produces good quality images.
+We train both networks in alternating steps until the generator produces good-quality images.
 The following summarizes the data flow and the gradients used for the backpropagation.